Photo Source:

 Kazakhs embraced Islam during the sixteenth century and still consider themselves Muslim today.
 Changes in Kazakh society (mainly from a nomadic to a settled lifestyle) and an attempt by the Soviets to suppress religious freedoms have led the people to adopt Islam more closely.
 However, their Islamic practices have been combined with traditional folk religions.

 Traditional Kazakh folk religion includes beliefs in spirits.
 They practice animism and ancestor worship.
 Animism is the belief that non-human objects have spirits.
 Ancestor worship involves praying and offering sacrifices to deceased ancestors.
 Today, Kazakhs continue to consult shamans (priests who cure the sick by magic, communicate with the spirits, and control events).
-They also practice various traditional rituals before and after marriage, at birth, and at death.
+They also practice various non-Islamic traditional rituals before and after marriage, at birth and at death.

 Kazakhs are facing ecological catastrophe due to the mismanagement of natural resources.
 This has caused the near desolation of the Aral Sea and contamination of much of their drinking water.
 As a result, the infant mortality rate is very high.
 There is also a high rate of stillbirths and birth defects.
 Abortion is their main method of birth control.
 Most women have five or six abortions.
 Because Kazakhs value children, this creates a serious emotional battle for Kazakh parents.